auto-differentiation/xad/docs/ref/hessian.md

 };
 ```

-with the derivatives of interest being
+with the derivatives of interest calculated at the point

 ```c++
 std::vector<AD> x_ad({1.0, 1.5, 1.3, 1.2});